This is a wonderful fall flavored and Healthy Butternut Squash Mac and Cheese recipe – complete with bacon!

 - 1 cup low-fat milk

-- 1 AND ¾ cups (packed) peeled and cubed butternut squash
+- 1 3/4 cups peeled and cubed butternut squash packed

 - 2 tablespoons plain low-fat Greek yogurt